gautemo/Gaute-Meek-Olsen/src/today-i-learned/csharp-email-validation.md

 category: C#
 ---

-When I google a regex to validate an email adress I get this:
+When I google a regex to validate an email address I get this:

 ```
 /^(([^<>()[]\.,;:s@"]+(.[^<>()[]\.,;:s@"]+)*)|(".+"))@(([[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}])|(([a-zA-Z-0-9]+.)+[a-zA-Z]{2,}))$/